 - You must be able to prove this using things like joint bank accounts, shared tenancies and other evidence that shows you are in a durable, lasting relationship

-‘Children’ means minor dependents under the age of 18, or dependents in full-time education up the age of 23, of either the Irish citizen or their non-EEA spouse, civil partner or de facto partner.
+‘Child/Children’ means your minor dependent/s under the age of 18, or dependent/s in full-time education up the age of 23.

 There is no automatic entitlement to come to Ireland as the elderly parent or adult dependent of an Irish citizen, but you may be able to get permission to do so if you are dependent on your Irish family member and meet minimum financial requirements.

 You may also be able to immigrate to Ireland independently of your Irish family member, depending on your circumstances.

 Please contact us directly to discuss your situation and we can go through your options.